TGAC/lncRNA-analysis/README.md

 # lncRNA-analysis
-A Snakemake-based pipeline to annotate lncRNA using existing annotation.
+A Snakemake-based pipeline to annotate novel lncRNA using existing annotation.

 ## Description
 This pipeline uses various bioinformatics tools to annotate lncRNA.
 It requires reference genome(s) (optional HISAT index), sequencing reads, and reference annotation(s).